Man charged with murder after shooting at New Hampshire country club leaves 1 dead, at least 2 injured, officials say

 Nashua is about 45 minutes from Boston on the Massachusetts border.

+New Hampshire Gov. Kelly Ayotte said she is praying for the victims and thanked first responders.

+“Joe and I are praying for the victims and their families of the tragic shooting last night at Sky Meadow Country Club,” she posted on X. “The Attorney General’s office will continue to assist the Nashua Police Department with this ongoing investigation.”

-The New Hampshire State Police is assisting with the shooting investigation, it said on X.
+The New Hampshire State Police is also assisting with the shooting investigation, it said on X.

-New Hampshire Sen. Jeanne Shaheen and Rep. Maggie Goodlander said they are monitoring the incident.
+New Hampshire Sen. Jeanne Shaheen and Rep. Maggie Goodlander said they were monitoring the incident.

 “Billy and I are praying for those injured,” Shaheen wrote.
 “There is no place in our state for this type of senseless violence.”